Suda2151/cmustudent-portfolio/dataviz3.md

 This has been already assessed on 1/28/2020.<br><br>

-The following is what I answered in google form.<br>
+The following is what I answered in the google form.<br>
 * Usefulness: 3
 * Completeness: 6
 * Perceptibility: 2